QualiSystems/devguide_source/_posts/2016-07-11-creating-a-shell.md

 #### Resource models

-Models are more specific types of resource and apps in CloudShell.
+Models are more specific types of resources and apps in CloudShell.
 For physical resource Shells the model corresponds to the specific vendor/OS combination the Shell covers.
 For deployed apps, the model is usually one to one with the app itself.
 There are also more generic models which represent basic components like ports or connectors which don't always need a high level of detailed modeling.
 In terms of hierarchy, every resource in CloudShell has